dsorokin/aivika-modeler/README.rst

   queue = create_queue(model, data_type, 5, name = 'queue', descr = 'The input queue')
   queue_source = queue.add_result_source()

-  # try to enqueue the input stream or remove the item if the queue is full
+  # try to enqueue the input stream or remove the items when the queue is full
   enqueue_stream_or_remove_item(queue, input_stream)

   # the server represents some activivity that we model by random delays